nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ---

 #### Including Related Use Cases:
-- **UC06 - View Full Contact Details**: This use case may be referenced if the Salesperson wants to mark a contact as favourite after reviewing its full details.
+- **UC06 - View Full Contact Details**: This use case may be referenced if the Salesperson wants to mark a contact as favourite after reviewing their full details.
-- **UC08 - View Favourite Contacts**: This use case allows the Salesperson to view all the favourite contacts in a dedicated section.

 ---